Jordan's Story: A Rising Star

 In fact, Jordan was so determined to take hold of the opportunity with Cardboard Citizens that on the first day of the residency, he walked the 3.8 miles from his accommodation in order to attend.

 The residency culminated in a piece of performance theatre that tells the story of that group of people’s lives without singling anyone out.
 For Jordan, it was life changing.

 “It was a massive achievement for me and it’s one thing that I can honestly say I’m proud of.
 It helped me on so many levels – I always had something to focus on.
 My mental health deteriorates when I have nothing to do.
 Plus, the work itself was so fulfilling.
 It felt like we were promoting change and helping other people,” he says.

 Jordan is interested in mentoring other homeless young people in the future.
 “Centrepoint has done so much for me.
 If I can help others like they’ve helped me, then that would be brilliant.”

 His experience has given him a deeper understanding of how young people can help build themselves a better future – and what stops them: “Services like Centrepoint can only do so much.
 They can put the opportunities in front of you and help you as best they can, but you’ve got to work with them.
 You’ve got to be prepared to put the work in yourself.
 If you don’t believe in the changes you need to make then it’s not going to happen.”

 The future is now looking brighter for Jordan: although he still struggles, he has managed to complete the residency with Cardboard Citizens and subsequently secured an audition to study drama at college.
 He also gained a PEARL employability qualification and continues to stay engaged with other projects.
-He has recently been nominated for the Centrepoint Rising Star Award.
+He recently won the Centrepoint Rising Star Award.